mossblaser/slidie-ttyd/README.md

         "git add foo.txt",
     ]

+*Hint: Pressing 'up' in the above shell will show `git add foo.txt`.*

 This feature works by creating a history file with the specified lines in it and setting the `HISTFILE` environment variable when launching the shell.
+As a result, this only works for shells which support the `HISTFILE` environment variable.

 ### Setting working directory and environment